 “That I did.
 When the three of us are together, we always have a blast.”

 Janice grins.
-“Well you should come visit sometime!
+“You should come visit sometime!
 Really!
-We have plenty of room and we don’t get a lot of visitors.
-After all, it is just Maya, Jaclyn and I.”
+We have plenty of room and we don’t get a lot of visitors, apart from my grandfather.
+It is mostly just Sandra, Elsie and I.”

 She looks a little sad when she says that last part, so I smile and say, “I would love that.
 We definitely have to plan to do that one of these summers.”